fclio/FACT_assignment/README.md

 conda env create -f environment.yml conda activate seaquest
 ~~~~
-Then run the main file to get the results, including the .
+Then run the main file to get the results.
+The results will be printed in the terminal.
+The images will be saved to the images directory.
 ~~~shell
 python3 trajectory_attribution.py
 ~~~